 R4.4.2.
 The application shall allow the advisor to choose the duration of appointment types.

 R4.4.3.
 Whenever an appointment is modified or cancelled, the application shall notify all relevant parties (advisor and student).

+R4.5.The application shall allow advisors to update their personal profiles

 R5.
 The application shall synchronize with the advisors Microsoft Outlook (depend on OIT permission to access the system and use of Outlook API.)